Posted on behalf of Phillips Law Group on Mar 11, 2015 in Auto Accidents

 In 2013, more than 150 pedestrians were wrongfully killed in a pedestrian collision.

-At Phillips Law Group, we believe in standing up for the rights of the injured and helping families who have lost a loved one due the careless actions of another person.
-Our attorneys can help you obtain the compensation you deserve whether it is through filing a personal injury claim or wrongful death lawsuit.
+At Phillips Law Group, our reputable Phoenix injury attorneys believe in standing up for the rights of the injured and helping families who have lost a loved one due the careless actions of another person.
+An auto accident attorney from our firm can help you obtain the compensation you deserve whether it is through filing a personal injury claim or wrongful death lawsuit.